Maverick French minister is a necessary nuisance for Hollande

 Proudly protectionist Arnaud Montebourg, who is also Minister for Industrial Renewal, is showing a heavy-handed hostility to foreign and domestic firms just when France needs investment, his critics say.

-In his defense, the tousle-haired opponent of globalization says he is saving jobs, rewarding the many and targeting only a few - that happen to include the boss of the world's biggest steelmaker and a French car giant.
+In his defence, the tousle-haired opponent of globalisation says he is saving jobs, rewarding the many and targetting only a few - that happen to include the boss of the world's biggest steelmaker and a French car giant.

 Hollande's problem is that while his popularity is near rock bottom, poll ratings are somewhat higher for 50-year-old Montebourg, a man who seems to have his sights set on the top job one day.